► P1800 updated and upgraded for 2020

 ► Four-pot turbo engine from a touring car

-Simply called the Volvo P1800 Cyan, it marries the classic lines of a car that predates the E-Type, 250 GTO and Porsche 911 with modern technology, including a bespoke chassis, body made from high-strength steel and carbonfibre and a 413bhp engine out of a title-winning racing car.
+Volvo has revealed new pictures of its P1800 Cyan restomod.
+Shown earlier in the year, it marries the classic lines of a car that predates the E-Type, 250 GTO and Porsche 911 with modern technology, including a bespoke chassis, body made from high-strength steel and carbonfibre and a 413bhp engine out of a title-winning racing car.

 Isn’t it just.
 Starting with a 1964 P1800, the changes to the bodywork are more extensive than they might first appear.
 Not only is wider, with larger wheels – forged 18-inch alloys – even the glasshouse has been repositioned.

 Weak points in the existing structure have been reinforced and triangulated, which is where the high-strength steel and carbonfibre comes in.
 Compensating for the steel quality when the car was originally built, not to mention the time that’s passed since, means a great deal of flex has been taken out of the chassis as a result, while the carbonfibre panels are bonded back to the new steel to provide additional strength as well.

 The result is not only beauty and strength, but a car that weighs just 990kg.

 Is it more show than go?